-Yes, HR (human resources) ought to understand the difference between digitisation and automation to attain a competitive edge in today’s cutthroat business ecosystem.
+Yes, HR (human resources) ought to understand the difference between digitization and automation to attain a competitive edge in today’s cutthroat business ecosystem.

 Read also: 5 HR Processes that you need to Automate now